Jessica McDonald: 2016 – 2018

 She earned her first call up to the senior national team on November 2, 2016, and made her international debut on November 10 against Romania.
-She was then named to the roster for the 2017 SheBelieves Cup that took place from March 1–7, but she did not appear in any of her teams matches.
+She was then named to the roster for the 2017 SheBelieves Cup that took place from March 1–7, but she did not appear in any of her team's matches.
 She was not named to the teams following camp for friendlies against Russia in April.

 Following a strong 2018 NWSL season, McDonald was called up to the team in November 2018 for the abroad friendlies vs Portugal and Scotland.
 She started vs Portugal in Lisbon on November 8, and scored her first international goal, which happened to be the game winner.
 The 1–0 win gave the senior national team their 500th recorded victory in program history.
-She appeared as a substitute days later on November 13 in the teams match vs Scotland in Paisley.
+She appeared as a substitute days later on November 13 in the team's match vs Scotland in Paisley.

 2019

-In January 2019, McDonald was included in the teams training camp that took place abroad in Algarve, Portugal.
+In January 2019, McDonald was included in the team's training camp that took place abroad in Algarve, Portugal.
 She then traveled with the team to France and Spain for two friendlies that took place on January 19 and 22, where she appeared in both matches as a substitute.
-She was then selected in the teams roster for the 2019 SheBelieves Cup that took place from February 27 – March 5.
+She was then selected in the team's roster for the 2019 SheBelieves Cup that took place from February 27 – March 5.
 She scored her second career international goal, via a second half stoppage time header against Belgium on April 7.

 2019 FIFA Women's World Cup

 In May 2019, McDonald was named to the final roster of the United States 23-player squad for the 2019 FIFA Women's World Cup.
-She made one appearance for the team at the tournament, as a half-time substitute in the teams 3–0 group stage win over Chile on June 16.
-She did not feature in the teams remaining tournament fixtures.
-She became a World Cup champion on July 7, 2019, following the teams 2–0 win vs Netherlands in Lyon, France.
+She made one appearance for the team at the tournament, as a half-time substitute in the team's 3–0 group stage win over Chile on June 16.
+She did not feature in the team's remaining tournament fixtures.
+She became a World Cup champion on July 7, 2019, following the team's 2–0 win against the Netherlands in Lyon, France.

 International goals

 Personal life

-McDonald's husband is Courtney Stuart.
-She gave birth to a son, Jeremiah, in March 2012.
+McDonald has two sons and a daughter.